AbeleMM/ccbnet/README.md

 # CCBNet

-This repository contains supporting experimental code for the study of [**C**onfidentiality-Preserving **C**ollaborative **B**ayesian **N**etworks](http://resolver.tudelft.nl/uuid:192a90ed-f6fc-4d5b-b3bc-7cf9b67e6754), including an implementation of the main concepts behind the _CCBNet_ framework proposed within it.
+This repository contains supporting experimental code for the study of [**C**onfidentiality-Preserving **C**ollaborative **B**ayesian **Net**works](http://resolver.tudelft.nl/uuid:192a90ed-f6fc-4d5b-b3bc-7cf9b67e6754), including an implementation of the main concepts behind the _CCBNet_ framework proposed within it.
 The project is written in Python and its setup requires running the `poetry install` command in an environment with [Poetry](https://python-poetry.org/).
 All interaction between different parties is simulated sequentially.

 ## Project Structure

-All source files are in the `fl4bn` directory:
+All source files are in the `ccbnet` directory:

 * `run.py` - Entry-point for running experiments
 * `experiment.py` - Set up experiment(s) splitting a reference network over a number of parties based on additional given parameters